 Pre-Departure Course and Post-Return Course

-Students accepted to the New Zealand Program are required to participate in Cross-Cultural Explorations I (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after they return.
+Students accepted to the New Zealand Program are required to participate in Cross-Cultural Explorations - Pre (1 credit) prior to departure and Cross-Cultural Explorations - Post (1 credit) after they return.
 Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
-Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.
+Credit for Cross-Cultural Explorations - Pre is dependent upon successful completion of the semester program.

 Students will need to plan for additional money to cover other program costs such as roundtrip airfare, passport and visa fees, personal equipment/clothing (group gear is provided), personal expenses, and costs incurred during independent travel periods.